Tly1001/project-2/README.md

 ## Future Features

-* Register/Log in page
+* Register/Log in page.
-* Favourites page - for logged in user
+* Favourites page - for logged in user.
-* Categories Drop-down
+* Categories Drop-down.
-* Animation for swiping
+* Animation for swiping.

 ---